Author: Lisa McGrimmon | Published: October 29, 2007 | Modified August 6, 2017

-The trick, though, is you need to have something of value to offer that influencer.
+The trick, though, is you need to reach out to social influencers with something of value to offer.
 They worked long and hard to establish their following, so they aren't going to simply give it away to everyone who asks.
 They aren't going to lose their own readers' trust with sub-par content.

 For example, the site This is Colossal frequently features spectacular and quirky crafts.
 I'm sure the artists featured on this popular site get fantastic sales bumps.
 I've seen plenty of Etsy shops with "we're behind but working as fast as we can" notices after being featured on a site like this (that's a good problem to have).

 What does a site like This is Colossal get out of featuring artists' work?
 They get fantastic content their readers enjoy, and they get affiliate income from places like Etsy.

 Building a mailing list for your online craft business is a fabulous, must-do strategy.

 Your newsletter subscriber list is made up of your most devoted customers.
 By giving you their email address, subscribers have told you they trust you and want to hear from you on a regular basis.

 You have more control over your newsletter than the other avenues we've looked at.

 But you own your business' mailing list, so you largely control what happens to your newsletter.